kjchavez/distributed-deep-q/README.md

 ## TODOs
 ### High Priority
+- **[PARAM-SERVER] Optimize.
+Spending 240 milliseconds pickling data per gradient update.
+In that much time, we might as well compute a gradient on a single machine!**
 - ~~[PARAM-SERVER] Add functionality to periodically save a snapshot of the model.~~
 - ~~[PARAM-SERVER] Decide when to send a new "target" model (known as P in the .prototxt)~~
 - ~~[UTILS] Implement script to evaluate the policy implied by a saved model. (i.e. Use model to play game many times and compute average score)~~